Nirmhjejeuirueuh/compare/src/content/pages/english/privacy-policy.md

 If you have any questions or concerns about this Privacy Policy, please contact us at:

-Stella
+wealthify
-Email: privacy@stella.com
+Email: privacy@wealthify.com
-Address: 123 Stella Lane, Imaginary City, IC 12345, USA
+Address: 123 wealthify Lane, Imaginary City, IC 12345, USA

-Thank you for trusting Stella with your personal information!
+Thank you for trusting wealthify with your personal information!